Anthony9811/selenium-pom-practice/README.md

 Concepts: Executing JavaScript (`JavascriptExecutor`), simulating scroll events, locating elements within complex page structures, and handling dynamically loaded content.

+### Exercise 14: Multi-Select Dropdown

+Objective: Modified the dropdown page to select multiple options.
+This test first uses JavaScript to enable multi-select on the element, then selects the options from a data set and verifies them.

+Concepts: Executing JavaScript (`JavascriptExecutor`), modifying element attributes on the fly, using `ArrayList` for data handling, and working with data providers.

+***The specific assignment for this exercise can be read [here](https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/chapter10.html).***

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.